A Story from Women Celebrate

 The following story is about my father, who died of cancer in March of 1996.

-After my father passed, my brother, unbeknownst to me, became interested in learning more about alternative cancer treatments.
-(Alternative medicine, diet, education, and community had been my interests for years.)
-During the next ten years, my brother researched and then launched the site, www.latestagecancer.com He writes that he wishes he knew then what he knows now – and that there is hope if you have been diagnosed with late stage cancer.
+A few years after my father passed, my brother, Rick Shapiro, became interested in learning more about alternative cancer treatments.
+It was a surprise to me because everything alternative had been my interests since I was a child: alternative medicine and alternative cancer treatments, meditation and healing, healthy diets and food plans, essential oils and herbs, natural childbirth, the hospice movement, alternative education and community.
+So I was happy for him to discover this journey.
+During the next fifteen years, he researched and then wrote a book and launched his site, www.hopeneverdies.com He writes that he wishes he knew then what he knows now – and that there is hope if you have been diagnosed with late stage cancer.

 by Elizabeth Welles